-BSAD 459 - Research 2 hours
+BSAD 459 - Research

 Independent research in management, marketing, or finance.
-Prerequisites: Major in Business Administration or Accounting AND 3.0 cumulative grade point average AND approvals of instructor and division head.
+Prerequisites: Major in Business Administration or Accounting AND 3.0 cumulative grade point average AND approvals of instructor and Dean.

-BSAD 460 - Strategic Management 3 hours
+BSAD 460 - Strategic Management

 Capstone course designed to integrate knowledge of marketing, management, finance, and accounting to develop alternate strategies for various profit and nonprofit, large and small, domestic and multinational firms using primarily the case method of instruction.
-Prerequisites: BSAD 325, BSAD 329, BSAD 349, BSAD 352, AND senior standing AND applied for graduation AND Major in Business Administration or Accounting.
+Prerequisites: BSAD 325, BSAD 329, BSAD 349, BSAD 352, AND senior standing AND Major in Business Administration or Accounting.

-BSAD 534 - Commercial Law 3 hours
+BSAD 534 - Commercial Law

 An advanced course in business law.
 Law of agency, corporations and partnerships.
 Negotiable instruments, secured transactions, bankruptcy, and sales.
-Prerequisite: Major in Business Administration, Accounting, or Master of Accountancy.
 May not be taken credit/no credit.